Cliffy2000/panopto-downloader/README.md

 - Load the extension using the "Load unpacked" button and select the unzipped extension folder.
 - For detailed instructions visit [this page](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).

-## Usage
+## Instructions
-To use it, navigate to the folder with the list of videos and click on the extension to select the desired videos.
+Navigate to the Panopto folder with the videos and click on the extensions button.
+Use the checkboxes to select videos and click download.
+If nothing shows up, try refreshing the webpage.